eduardodelreguero/DesarrolloWebEntornoCliente/README.md

 # desarrolloEntornoCliente
-We are going to include all resources for "Desarrollo en Entorno Cliente" (Webside programming) lessons
+We are going to include all resources for "Desarrollo Web en Entorno Cliente" (Webside programming) lessons